 Will Nintendo license these for the Switch upon release?

 The big question is will Nintendo of America license and recommend these power banks for use with the Switch?

 Nintendo is licensing their IP, art, and logos for these products.
 The tech specs indicate they would work okay with the Switch, as well as any other solid USB-A power bank.
 But Nintendo would need to license these for the Switch to make a recommendation.
 That involves testing the product against the Switch.
 The power bank is an established design by Mimoco.
 Unless this is an updated design Nintendo didn’t have technical input.

 Nintendo has support Q&As for Japan and Hong Kong that state using a third party USB-A power bank is okay.
 They recommend using their USB-C cable or a cable with a 56k Ohm resistor.
 These Nintendo art power banks are also USB-A. The Nintendo Minute video discusses using them with the Switch and they suggest having a power bank for long trips.
 Nintendo of America’s support documentation recommends not using any product not licensed for the Switch.

 It is easy to get confused with all the mixed messages.
-I have more info on using third party chargers with the Switch.
+I have more info on Safely Charging the Switch.